O_TMPFILE support in libcephfs

 Or I wonder if we could do something like giving the client an early reply for an openc(O_TMPFILE), but leaving the request effectively in flight until they link?
 That feels weird.

-#2 Updated by Jeff Layton about 3 years ago
+#2 Updated by Jeff Layton over 3 years ago

 I think it makes sense to optimize for the success case here.
 In most cases, the link will be successful and it'll end up being a persistent inode.
 So, there may not be much benefit to do it all in memory if doing the "rename" into the permanent location is relatively cheap?
 I guess it depends on whether how much extra overhead there is in having to track a stray entry?

-#3 Updated by John Spray about 3 years ago
+#3 Updated by John Spray over 3 years ago

 The stray would end up getting journaled, probably never written to backing store as long as the link operation came along before the journal entry expired (basically certain).
 So it's more of an extra journal write than an extra IO I suppose.
 If doing it with strays is code-simpler then it's probably an acceptable cost.

-#4 Updated by Greg Farnum about 3 years ago
+#4 Updated by Greg Farnum over 3 years ago

 I'm pretty skeptical that doing it ephemerally (without initially setting it up as a journaled stray) is a feasible strategy.
 We'd need to handle clean up in the case where the client writes to the OSDs and then closes the file without linking it in to place; we'd need to handle allocating an inode without writing it down somewhere; etc.